 Fellows design innovation spaces, start entrepreneurship organizations, host experiential learning events and work with faculty to develop new courses.

-This week, Union’s Innovation Fellows are attending a meetup in Silicon Valley, which includes immersive experiences at Stanford University, Google, Microsoft and other organizations.
+In the spring, Union’s Innovation Fellows may attend a meetup in Silicon Valley, which includes immersive experiences at Stanford University, Google, Microsoft and other organizations.

-The students are supported by faculty sponsors Shane Cotter, associate professor of electrical and computer engineering; Hal Fried, the David L. '39 and Beverly B. Yunich Professor of Business Ethics; Erika Nelson, associate professor of German; Michael Hagerman, professor of chemistry and co-director of Nanotechnology; Joseph Johnson, director of Writing Programs; Megan Ferry, associate professor and chair of Chinese and Asian Studies; and Jia Gao, visiting professor of economics.
+The students are supported by faculty sponsors Shane Cotter, associate professor of electrical and computer engineering; Erika Nelson, associate professor of German; and Nicole Theodosiou, associate professor and co-director of biochemistry.